Belyor/ntgDash/docs/manual.rst

 **Convention**: `<System>_<Functional>_<?>_<?>_<Quadrupol moment>_<Phase>_<Energy>_out.dat`
 **Example**: `56Ni+208Pb_SkM-star_gp233_gn260_b0_0PIPhase_248MeV_out.dat`

 Each parameter has to be written following the rules listed below.
-Otherwise, the program will not recognise them properly.
+Otherwise, the program will not recognise the files properly.

 * **System** - contains the names of isotopes.
 The name of the isotope starts with mass number of the isotope followed by symbol of this element.
 If the system contains diffrent isotopes, their names must be seperated using `+`.
 For example: `56Ni+208Pb` is a system which contains isotopes of nickel-56 and lead-208.
 * **Functional** - ???